Triangulated categories of mixed motives

-We consider the spectrum $\BGL_S$ which represents homotopy invariant K-theory in $\SH(S)$ according to Voevodsky (see \cite[6.2]{V3}, \cite[5.2]{RiouBGL} and \cite{PPR}).
-It is characterized by the following properties: \begin{enumerate} \item[(K1)] For any morphism of schemes $f:T \rightarrow S$, there is an isomorphism $f^*\BGL_S\simeq \BGL_T$ in $\SH(T)$. \item[(K2)] For any regular scheme $S$ and any integer $n$, there exist an isomorphism
+We consider the spectrum $\BGL_S$ which represents homotopy invariant K-theory {cohomology!K-theory|see{K-theory}} in $\SH(S)$ according to Voevodsky (see \cite{cis4}, \cite[6.2]{V3}, \cite[5.2]{RiouBGL} and \cite{PPR}).
+It is characterized by the following properties: \begin{enumerate} \item[(K1)] For any morphism of schemes $f:T \rightarrow S$, there is an isomorphism $f^*\BGL_S\simeq \BGL_T$ in $\SH(T)$. \item[(K2)] For any regular scheme $S$ and any integer $n$, there exists an isomorphism

-(where the right hand side is Quillen's algebraic K-theory) such that, for any morphism $f:T \rightarrow S$ of regular schemes, the following diagram is commutative:
+(where the right-hand side is Quillen algebraic K-theory as defined by Thomason and Trobaugh, \cite{TT}, in the case where $S$ does not admit an ample family) such that, for any morphism $f:T \rightarrow S$ of regular schemes, the following diagram is commutative:

 (where the lower horizontal map is the pullback in Quillen algebraic K-theory along the morphism $f$ and the upper horizontal map is obtained by using the functor $f^*:\SH(S) \rightarrow \SH(T)$ and the identification (K1)). \item[(K3)] For any scheme $S$, there exists a unique structure of a commutative monoid on $\BGL_S$ which is compatible with base change -- using the identification (K1) -- and induces the canonical ring structure on $K_0(S)$. \end{enumerate} Thus, according to (K1) and (K3), the collection of the ring spectrum $\BGL_S$ for any scheme $S$ form an absolute ring spectrum.
 As usual, when no confusion can arise, we will not indicate the base in the notation $\BGL$. \\ Note that (K1) implies formally that the isomorphism of (K2) can be extended for any smooth $S$-scheme $X$ (with $S$ regular), giving a natural isomorphism: